MichaelCurrin/hugo-netlify-sample/README.md

 ## Local development

 This project uses a configured `package.json` to run Hugo.

-You can install and run the Hugo server with either `npm` or `yarn`, as covered below. `yarn` is not as widely used but arguably a better option.
+You can install and run the Hugo server with either `npm` or `yarn`, as covered below. `yarn` is not as widely used but arguably a better option and so is preferred for this project.
+To avoid conflicts and a warning message, a `yarn.lock` file is versioned but not `packackage-lock.json`.

 ### Installation